Free Legal Resources

 Pro Bono Award Recipients

-The Fourth Judicial Circuit Pro Bono Committee along with Chief Judge Mark H. Mahon and Judges Fahlgren, Guy, and Norton would like to thank the many wonderful attorneys who provided outstanding pro bono service to the community in 2019.
-The following attorneys performed at least 20 hours of pro bono service during the calendar year of 2019.
-Attorneys highlighted in yellow performed 100 hours or more last year.
+The Fourth Judicial Circuit Pro Bono Committee along with Chief Judge Mark H. Mahon and Judges Fahlgren, Guy, and Norton would like to thank the many wonderful attorneys who provided at least 20 hours of pro bono services to the community.
 The Committee is grateful to these attorneys for their dedication and commitment.

 2019 - Pro Bono Award Honorees